 The EMT politely chuckled.
 “There is no way you are decorating a cake with that hand.
 It’s gonna hurt like hell when your adrenaline wears off.”

 “Then it better not wear off until the cake is done.”

 A few hours later, the table was eloquently set, the cake had been (painfully) decorated, dinner was ready, and no one was the wiser as to what happened.
-My guests did not even believe the story of my bandaged hand until I pointed to the smoke on the ceiling and the melted paint in the kitchen.
-But here is the kicker.
-You would think my guests would be impressed that I pulled this off, and most were.
-There is one heckler in every crowd though, right?
-There was certainly no exception that night.
-Now just imagine the death glare I gave him when he looked to my throbbing hand and asked, “Why didn’t you just kick the glass to break it?”
+My guests did not even believe the story about my bandaged hand until I pointed to the smoke residue on the ceiling and the melted paint in the kitchen.
+But here is the kicker: You would think my guests would be impressed that I pulled this off.
+Most of them were.
+But there is one heckler in every crowd, right?
+That night, there was certainly no exception.
+Now just imagine the death glare I gave my ex-boyfriend’s brother when he looked to my throbbing hand and asked, “Why didn’t you just kick the glass to break it?”